 Plan "A" was to extend the existing building.
 Plans were prepared for this during 1995, which came to nothing because the foundations were found to be unstable (previously the site was occupied by terraced houses and, when they were demolished, the cellars were filled in with rubble), which would have increased the costs enormously to rectify that first.

 Plan "B" was to look for new premises nearby.
 A number of options were looked at.
 These included moving into the terrace of 3 houses next door (conversion would have involved structural changes including knocking walls through) or moving to another part of the city.
 One place seemed suitable for us (the New York bar) and we got as far as making an offer on it during summer 1999 ... we were gazumped.
 The search continued for some time but, with nothing promising turning up and the need to concentrate on running the club, it petered out.
 To date there have been no other definite plans and we are still using our old faithful shed.

 Another thing that made our future very uncertain was a major redevelopment of the old market area of Wakefield city centre.
 This was planned from about 2002 and originally included part of the land that we occupy.
 We spent some time trying to persuade the planners to move the boundary of this project and, fortunately, were successful.
 Once work started (around 2007) the scene outside the shed changed drastically.
 Vicarage Street was previously a through road but became a cul-de-sac, and the car park opposite the shed disappeared, whilst we were sat next to the boundary fence of a big building site.
-This lasted a lot longer than expected because, in 2008, the national economy hit the rocks, funding for the development collapsed, and work stopped for about 2 years.
-It was eventually completed and, for the last decade, we have been sitting under the sign of Debenhams - part of the new Trinity Walk shopping centre.
+This lasted a lot longer than expected because 2008 brought the "credit crunch" ; the national economy hit the rocks, funding for the development collapsed, and work stopped in March 2009 for about two years.
+The project was eventually completed and, for the last decade, we have been sitting under the sign of Debenhams - part of the new Trinity Walk shopping centre.